haneefawan/Getting-and-Cleaning-Data/README.md

 *  Assumes the dataset is unzipped in the working directory of RStudio.
 *  Only vaiables containing mean() & std() are used.
 *  The training and test data are available in folders named  train  and  test  respectively.
-*  For each of these data sets: ◦Measurements are present in  X_<dataset>.txt  file.
-*  Subject information is present in  subject_<dataset>.txt  file.
-*  Activity codes are present in  y_<dataset>.txt  file.
 *  Rscript <path to>/run_analysis.R.
-*  The tidy dataset is created in working directory as  tidy_data.txt.
+*  The tidy dataset is created in working directory as (tidy_data.txt).
 *  Code book for the tidy dataset is available [here](codebook.md)

 Working Configuration: